tfsaggregator/tfsaggregator/docs/Scripting.md

 it is not committed to the database until all the rules have fired and Aggregator returns control to TFS.

+## logger

+Allows to add a trace message to the log output via the `Log` method.
+It works like `Console.WriteLine`, accepting a format string followed by optional arguments.

 ## Parent
 Helper property to navigate a work item's parent in the Parent-Child hierarchy.